P-Layer-app/download/README.md

 1. Click `Compact view` to toggle compact queue cards.

+## Hook Playback Per Queue Item

+1. If a track has both hook markers, card shows `Play Hook`.
+2. Click `Play Hook` to toggle hook-only playback for that queue item.
+3. When enabled, playback for that item is limited to the `hook_start -> hook_end` segment.

 ## Edit Track from Queue

 1. Double-click track card -> Audio Editor.